J.D. Business and Entrepreneurial Emphasis Area Requirements

 Real Estate Transactions

-In lieu of one of those courses, the Practical Skills Requirement may be met by such other internships, externships, simulation courses, drafting courses, advanced research courses, or other courses designed to provide exposure to development of practice skills in the type of work commonly performed by lawyers in the business and entrepreneurial law field and that are approved by the Emphasis Faculty Advisors for satisfaction of this Practical Skills Requirement.
+In lieu of one of those courses, the Practical Skills Requirement may be met by such other internships, externships, simulation courses, drafting courses, advanced research courses, or other courses designed to provide exposure to development of practice skills in the type of work commonly performed by lawyers in the business and entrepreneurial law field and that are approved by at least two-thirds of the Emphasis Faculty Advisors for satisfaction of this Practical Skills Requirement.

 Ethics Requirement